2010 Yazoo City tornado: Choctaw and Oktibbeha counties

-The tornado impacted a neighborhood along Pisgah and Dotson Roads at mid-range EF3 intensity, inflicting severe devastation to the neighborhood.
-Dozens mobile homes and conventional foundation homes were completely demolished and multiple vehicles were thrown into the tree line.
-Two poorly-built homes were leveled, a one-story home was mostly leveled, with a few interior walls left standing, a poorly-constructed home was shifted off its foundation, and several trees were significant snapped.
-Five people were killed in this neighborhood.
+The tornado impacted a neighborhood along Pisgah and Dotson Roads, maintaining EF3 intensity, inflicting severe devastation to the neighborhood.
+Dozens of mobile homes and conventional foundation homes were completely demolished, and multiple vehicles were thrown into the tree line.
+Two poorly-built homes were leveled; a couple more were left with only a few interior walls standing.
+A poorly-constructed home was shifted off its foundation, and several hardwood and softwood trees were significantly snapped or debarked.
+Within this neighborhood, five people were killed.
 Afterwards, the tornado weakened to an EF2 intensity, causing heavy tree damage.
-The tornado struck the community of Chester at high-end EF1 intensity, destroying outbuilding and inflicting moderate damage to the Chester Baptist Church and homes.
-The tornado crossed Pensacola Road, intensifying to mid-range EF2 strength, ripping away most of a roof from a brick home and snapping trees.
-The tornado make an eastward turn, downing metal poles along Ecoplex Road.
-The tornado crossed Highway 9 at low-end EF2 intensity, snapping numerous trees along the highway.
-The tornado traveled a few more miles through Oktibbeha County as a weakening tornado.
-The tornado dissipated few miles north of Sturgis.
+The tornado struck the community of Chester, destroying an outbuilding and inflicting moderate damage to the Chester Baptist Church and homes.
+The tornado crossed Pensacola Road at EF2 strength, ripping away most of a roof from a brick home and snapping trees.
+The tornado made an eastward turn, downing metal poles along Ecoplex Road, and snapping several trees along MS 9 at EF2 intensity.
+The tornado then traveled 2.87 mi into Oktibbeha County, weakening to EF1 intensity before dissipating 5 mi north of Sturgis.

-In total, The tornado traveled 152.66 mi and had a peak width of 3,080 yd, making it the largest in Mississippi at the time.
-The tornado was also the fourth-longest tracked on record in Mississippi.
-On April 25, the National Weather Service office at Jackson, Mississippi surveying team preliminarily rated the tornado high-end EF3, with estimated windspeeds of 160 mph, with an initial width of 1.5 miles and an initial track that began in Eagle Bend, through Yazoo City, to the border of Yazoo and Holmes counties.
-Later on at 9:30 P.M.
-CDT, NWS upgraded the tornado to low-end EF4, with windspeeds up to 170 mph, with the path length starting from Tallulah and ending near Durant, making a path length of 97 miles, and the path width increasing to 1.75 miles with being noted that surveyors were still investigating the damage in Choctaw County with yet to be determined on whether or not it was one continuous tornado.
-Later in the evening of April 26, the track of the tornado further extended to 149 miles.
+Overall, the tornado traveled 152.66 mi, with a peak width of 3,080 yd, the largest recorded in Mississippi at the time.
+It was the first violent tornado to occur in Mississippi in April since 1978.
+The tornado became the longest tracked tornado during the doppler radar era before being exceeded by the Western Kentucky tornado in 2021.
+On April 25, the National Weather Service preliminarily rated the tornado high-end EF3 on the Enhanced Fujita scale, with an estimated wind speeds of 160 mph.
+The initial track began in Eagle Bend, through Yazoo City, to the border of Yazoo and Holmes counties, with a width of 1.5 miles.
+Later on at 9:30 p.m.
+CDT, NWS upgraded the tornado to a low-end EF4 rating, with wind speeds up to 170 mph.
+The path now began from Tallulah and ended near Durant, a length of 97 miles.
+The path width was also increased to 1.75 miles.
+Surveyors noted that they were still investigating the damage in Choctaw County, with uncertainties on whether or not it was one continuous tornado.
+Later in the evening of April 26, the track of the tornado further extended to 149 miles, concluding it was one continuous path.

+A photo series by a local resident showing the tornado approaching Yazoo City, Mississippi.